New at CCP

 William Silano, untitled, c.
 1970

 John Yang (1933-2009), an architect by trade, had a lifelong dedication to photography.
 His subjects included the architecture and streets of New York City and its suburbs as well as the landscape of the Hudson Valley.
 John Yang grew up admiring first the Pictorialists and later the adherents of straight photography, whose work he discovered through MoMA publications.
 While attending Harvard, Yang traveled to California to take a course with Minor White, where he learned view camera technique and Ansel Adams’s Zone System.
 Yang entered professional practice as an architect and made pictures for himself when he could, which eventually led to an acquisition by MoMA and the inclusion of his work in exhibitions there and at the Metropolitan Museum of Art.
 In 1978, Yang retired from his architectural practice and devoted himself to photography, using traditional camera equipment and historic darkroom processes.
-Yang published two books of his photographs, Over the Door: The Ornamental Stonework of New York (Princeton Architectural Press, 1995) and Mount Zion: Sepulchral Portraits (D.A.P., 2001).
+Yang published three books of his photographs, Over the Door: The Ornamental Stonework of New York (Princeton Architectural Press, 1995), Mount Zion: Sepulchral Portraits (D.A.P., 2001) and Indian Ladder: A Lyric Journey (Albany Institute of History and Art, 2007).

 From our Chief Curator: The addition of John Yang’s archive to the Center’s collection will deepen future scholars’ understanding of the Modernist legacy, promoted through publications; courses, workshops and technical manuals dedicated to photographic craft; and through the curatorial programs of American museums.
 Yang absorbed Modernist ideas through these outlets and carried them forward, bringing to bear his training as an architect and drafter to produce an exquisite body of photographic work.
 Yang’s archive includes exhibition prints from all major bodies of work, negatives and related printing instructions, correspondence, his personally collected reference materials, and exhibition-related documentation.